cohenchris/scripts/backup/README.md

-# Backup script for mediaserver and nextcloud
+# Backup script for homelab

 1. Copy sample.env -> env
 2. Fill in all fields in env file